||University of Wyoming Open

 Standing alone at 165 lbs. is sophomore, Isaac Jordan.
 Jordan marked a 17-0 record in dual competition during the 2013-14 season at 157 lbs.
 At the 2014 Big Ten Championships, Jordan went 3-1 to finish third.
 He moved onto the NCAA championships, where a 4-2 record took him to a seventh place finish.
 Jordan earned All-American honors after his superb season, as well as being titled USA Wrestling Athlete of the Week (2/24/14) and Big Ten Wrestler of the Week (2/25/14).

 CHANGING IT UP

 Jesse Thielke also moved up a weight class to 141 lbs., as did 2014 NCAA qualifier Rylan Lubeck who jumped up to 149 lbs.
-Lubeck holds a 3-3 dual season record at 141 lbs.
-Thielke went one-for-two in his first time out for the Badgers this season at 141 lbs. against North Dakota State and South Dakota State.
-He defeated No. 20 Mitch Bengston of North Dakota State with a 7-5 decision.
+Lubeck made his first appearance at 149 lbs. against Indiana and holds a 3-3 season record at 149 lbs.
+Thielke moved to 141 lbs. and is 3-7 on the season.

 MCCALL IS YOUR MAN